 Blackheads - Probably not

 Blackheads develop when a pore is clogged and the top of the pore appears black (hence the name).
 Since the pore is open (not covered by a layer of skin), the gunk that’s clogging it gets exposed to air and oxidizes.
 While hydrocolloid patches can sometimes help remove a bit of the gunk, they are much gentler than the blackhead nose strips you probably remember from your middle school days.
 So don’t expect to see a used patch covered in little black dots.
 Your best bet to eliminate blackheads is to exfoliate regularly to boost skin cell turnover and avoid clogs.

-Cysts - Maybe
+Cysts - Ask your doctor

 Cystic acne involves large, red and painful breakouts deep in your skin, which can sometimes linger for years.
 If you have severe cystic acne, we recommend you see a doctor or dermatologist for professional treatment.
 For a hydrocolloid patch to work, the pus and fluids cannot be buried too far under the skin.
-But for cysts that are coming to a head, Mighty Patch can help draw out pus and reduce inflammation.
-Many Amazon customer reviews mention using MP successfully for cysts.
-It can’t hurt to give it a try!

 If you have more questions about different types of acne and how to treat each, check out An Acnepedia: Everything You Ever Wanted to Know about Pimples (and maybe more).